The Horn of Plenty: Legacy

+McQueen brought ideas from Natural Dis-tinction Un-natural Selection and The Horn of Plenty into his next show, Plato's Atlantis (Spring/Summer 2010); all three made use of sophisticated digitally-engineered prints.
+Plato's Atlantis also continued McQueen's experiments with extreme platform shoes.
+That collection's showpiece armadillo shoes are almost 12 in from top to sole, with a 9 in spike heel.

 Several looks from The Horn of Plenty have been photographed for Vogue.
 Mario Testino photographed an editorial featuring a houndstooth skirt suit in 2009.
 Pop singer Lady Gaga wore the one-shoulder black mermaid gown from Look 43 for a shoot by Josh Olins.
 Patrick Demarchelier and Tim Walker photographed Look 10 and Look 2, respectively.

-McQueen's following collection, Plato's Atlantis, featured another extreme platform shoe, the armadillo shoe.
-These runway-only designs are almost 12 in from top to sole, with a 9 in spike heel.
-Several models declined to walk in Plato's Atlantis because of their concerns that the heels were too high to be safe, although in the end none fell.

-In 2012, the Royal Mail released a set of stamps featuring iconic British fashion designs; the final look from The Horn of Plenty appeared on one.
+In 2012, the Royal Mail released a set of stamps featuring iconic British fashion designs, one of which was the final look from The Horn of Plenty.
+For her performance at the 68th Annual Grammy Awards in 2026, Lady Gaga wore Look 36, a red and black feathered bolero jacket and sculpted skirt, complete with the exploded basket-like wicker headpiece from the runway.

-In 2017, McQueen's longtime collaborator Shaun Leane auctioned a number of pieces he had created for the house at Sotheby's in New York, including at least one from The Horn of Plenty.
+Several pieces from The Horn of Plenty have been auctioned as part of larger collections.
+Longtime collaborator Shaun Leane sold several items had had created for McQueen at Sotheby's in New York in 2017.
+A coiled collar of silver-plated brass, originally worn on the runway for It's a Jungle Out There and reused for The Horn of Plenty, sold for $243,750.
 (Note: The auction listing for a pair of silver discs originally for Irere (Spring/Summer 2003) claims they were worn on the runway for The Horn of Plenty, but they are not visible in any of the runway photographs from Vogue.)
-A coiled collar of silver-plated brass, originally worn on the runway for It's a Jungle Out There and reused for The Horn of Plenty, sold for $243,750.
-Fashion collector Jennifer Zuiker auctioned her McQueen collection in 2020, including several items from The Horn of Plenty.
-A red and black tunic with swallow print, Look 29 on the runway, sold for $1,875.
-A red and black mermaid gown with feather pattern from the retail collection and a black and white houndstooth coat from Look 7 each sold for $2,812.
-A quilted gray silk coat reminiscent of the bubble wrap coat from Look 43 sold for $5,625.
-Fashion dealer Steven Philip auctioned a number of archival McQueen pieces in 2023, including two from the retail collection of The Horn of Plenty.
-A houndstooth ensemble sold for £3,600, while a red and black blouse sold for £1,600.
+Fashion collector Jennifer Zuiker auctioned her McQueen collection in 2020, including four items from The Horn of Plenty.
+The prices ranged from $1,875 to $5,625.
+Fashion dealer Steven Philip auctioned several archival McQueen pieces in 2023, including two from the retail collection of The Horn of Plenty: a houndstooth ensemble and a red and black blouse.